swarmnyc/fulton-android/README.md

 ```

 ## FultonContext
-FultonContext stores options and the needs for other objects like ApiClient.
+FultonContext stores options and the need for other objects like ApiClient.
 There is a global FultonContext created on Fulton.init.
-By default, if you don't give a specific context.
+By default, it is used if you don't give a specific context.
 ApiClient and FultonApiClient will use the global context.
 However, Each ApiClient and FultonApiClient can have its own context.
-For example,
+For example:

 - use default FultonContext class
 ``` kotlin